FelixYuHengYang/CEE4530/Lab 5 - Reactors/Group5_Reactor_lab.md

 <p align="center">Figure 4: Observed data for experiment 4 and models </p>

 Generally speaking, the CMFR model consistently fit the observed data better.
-This is because ______.
+This is because as we increase the number of CMFR in series we get closer to simulating a PFR, meaning that no matter what the reactor design, we can approximate the concentration of red dye assuming the system is composed of many CMFRs in series.
+Also, the Peclet numbers from the model equations were very small, leading to a large predicted variability that was not found in the experimental data.

 3. Compare the trends in the estimated values of N and Pe across your set of experiments.
-How did your chosen reactor modifications effect dispersion?
+How did your chosen reactor modifications affect dispersion?

+As the number of baffles increased from 0 (Experiment 1 - CMFR) to 2 (Experiments 2 and 4) to 4 (Experiment 3), both N and Pe increased in value.
+This is the expected result, as a higher N and Pe value corresponds to a system more closely simulating a PFR, which can be achieved by adding multiple CMFRs in series.
+In addition to this observation, it was noted that the same number of baffles but different sized-holes had an effect on the N and Pe numbers.
+The smaller the holes on the baffle, the higher the Pe number, which is a reasonable result since putting "more obstacles" for the water to go through increases the contact time of the red dye with water, matching a PFR more closely.
+On the other hand, using the same rationale, we would expect a higher N value for experiment 4; however, the model guesses an N value of 1 which is not supported by this hypothesis.

 4. Report the values of t⋆ at F = 0.1 for each of your experiments.
-Do they meet your expectations? t* values were .16, .31,.3 and .345 at F=0.1 for experiments 1-4, respectively.
-The difference between the first experiment and last 3 line up with initial expectations, but the negligible difference between the 2nd and 3rd t* values was not expected.
+Do they meet your expectations?

+t⋆ values were .16, .31,.3 and .345 at F=0.1 for experiments 1-4, respectively.
+The difference between the first experiment and last 3 line up with initial expectations, but the negligible difference between the 2nd and 3rd t⋆ values was not expected.

 5. Evaluate whether there is any evidence of “dead volumes” or “short circuiting” in your reactor.